 If you are looking for a career in the media industry, this Apprenticeship is for you.
 A Junior Content Producer (also referred to as a Creative Content Assistant) is responsible for developing and creating content that can be used across a variety of media including digital, social media, broadcast or in print.
 Working to the customer/client brief, they research, prepare and develop the media messaging to maximise audience engagement, capturing the strategy and objectives of the brand and needs of the customer they are representing.
 The content they create can be used as part of media, advertising and marketing campaigns.
 They have to capture what is exciting about a campaign and design the elements that can be used across media platforms and channels.

 The job role will involve collaboration with others (for example web developers) to create content for the web and may also include creating video, photography graphics, text (or copy) and social media content.
 They can work in advertising, marketing or digital agencies, or in interactive roles for broadcasters.
 Content producer roles can also be found in a wide range of businesses, such as in-house marketing and communication teams for example.

 Junior Content Producers may progress into Content Creation/Development roles at more senior levels across the industry, including with digital agencies, broadcasters and publishers.

 Enthusiasm for technology, creating great online experiences and working as part of a team are a must.

-Apprentices can start thisprogramme at any time of year.
+You can start this apprenticeship at any time of year.

-Upon completion of the course you may progress into full-time employment or move on to university.
+On successful completion you could find full-time employment or apply to university.